ddc-java/sliding-tiles-obsolete/docs/README.md

 * After the access permission request is accepted (or declined), the main screen of the app appears, with a new puzzle started immediately.
 If this is the first time running the app after installation, a default image (one of the Android robot image variants) is used, with a puzzle size of 4x4.

-* To move a tile adjacent to the empty space, simply click on it.
+* To move a tile that's adjacent to the empty space into that space, simply click on it.
 (There's no need to drag the tiles to move them.)
 If you click on a tile that's not adjacent to the empty space, a message indicating that the tile you clicked can't be moved will appear briefly at the bottom of the screen.

 * After any tile is moved, the move counter increases.